 At the base, visitors will see depictions of civilians' daily activities being carved on the wall.
 It also tells the story of Sudhana and Manohara on their quest to seek for wisdom and enlightenment.

-The second level, which is Rupadhatu, tells the story of Buddha's birth as Prince Sudhana.
-The level shows Prince Sudhana's good deeds and eventually, his wander to seek the Highest Perfect Wisdom.
+The second level, Rupadhatu, tells the story of Buddha's birth as Prince Sudhana.
+The level shows Prince Sudhana's good deeds and, eventually, his wander to seek the Highest Perfect Wisdom.
 The narrative ends when Sudhana stayed at Bodhisattva Samantabhadra and learned the knowledge of Samantabhadra.
 Finally, Sudhana gained Supreme Knowledge and the Ultimate Truth and became known as Buddha.

 The third level, Arupadhatu, represents the formlessness of the world (hence the lack of walls and carvings).
 Each Buddha in the stupas has different hand forms (five forms) representing the primary compass points of Mahayana.